 Illuminates when the oil pressure falls below the normal range.
 Stop the vehicle as soon as safely possible and switch off the engine immediately.
+Check the oil level and immediately.
 Check the oil level and add oil if needed.
 Refer to Engine oil in the Maintenance and care chapter.